-- After the internship: Internship Report and Internship Evaluation Document - Each student must submit the report prepared during the internship (in the format requested by the department) and the evaluation document signed and sealed by the manager at the internship place to their advisor until the last day of the first week of the classes.
+- After the internship: Each student should make a single pdf file by adding the report (in the format requested by the department), the evaluation form signed and sealed by the internship manager, and the internship application document at the end, and uploaded to the homework opened on Blackboard until the last day of the second week of the courses.

 - DELIVERY DATE of the internship report and evaluation document is the first week of the academic term following the internship.
 Reports without an evaluation document in a sealed envelope will not be accepted.
 After this period, the internship report will not be accepted (even if your internship report is not complete, it is essential to submit it on time with the evaluation document).

 After the submission of the report, the relevant evaluation will be made by the academic advisor and the necessary announcement will be made within the period for corrections, if any, and you will be given time.
 The internships of students who do not make these corrections until the 10th week of the semester at the latest will be definitely rejected.